 6 Top Attractions Of Dussehra In Nepal

 If you are planning to visit Nepal, then this is the best time around which you can plan your trip.
 Dussehra brings out the best traditional side of Nepal, letting you experience all of it in a very short span of time.
 The festival lasts for 10 days with each day having its own significance.
 Here are some experiences that would interest you as a traveller if you are in Nepal during Dashain.

 1. Dashain Fairs

 Dashain or Dussehra Festival in Nepal is the best time to attend numerous exciting fairs or ‘melas’.
 The fairs are organized in different parts of Nepal but have similar attractions.
 Ferry wheels and other rides, food stalls, stalls selling clothes, jewellery, souvenirs, and several other fancy things are the highlights of these fairs.
 People come here with their family and friends to enjoy some leisure time.

 2. Dashain Music

 “Malshree Dhun” is the Dashain music, just like there are carols during Christmas.
 Various musical programs are held in different parts of Nepal during Dussehra.
-It is a part of the six seasonal music which people of Nepal play, especially those from Kathmandu Valley, to symbolize the arrival of each season.
+It is a part of the six seasonal music that people of Nepal play, especially those from Kathmandu Valley, to symbolize the arrival of each season.
 Malshree Dhun is autumn music and since Dashain is the major festival during Autumn, this music is played during Dashain.
 People play musical instruments like Jyapu, Mali, Khadgi, Dhobi, going around the village and city attracting crowds who gather to listen to them.

 3. Dashain Food